tan-duong/blueprints/packages/botics-cli/README.md

 Check out the list of [Boilerplates](./BOILERPLATES.md).
 ```
-$ ignite new MyNewAppName -b ir-boilerplate
+$ botics new MyNewAppName -b ir-boilerplate
 ```